 - 4.10.1 Open space and the protection of undeveloped land will be dealt with elsewhere but there are instances where open spaces contribute to the quality of the historic environment and their preservation is doubly important. - 4.10.2 The Conservation Area Appraisal and the Central Area Assessment have both identified areas of land which contribute to the character of the village.
 Similarly, this was a topic that attracted considerable public interest with many comments in the questionnaire responses and at public exhibitions.
+The following are considered to be of greatest importance in a heritage context: - LGS1- Churchyard of the Church of St. John the Baptist - LGS2 The adjacent memorial garden - LGS3 The graveyard, graveyard extension and land leading to the windmill - LGS4 The graveyard of the United Reformed Church - LGS5 Margaret Street Garden - LGS6 The Conservation Garden in Margaret Street

+- LGS7 Clarance House garden (private)

+- LGS8 Brooklyns garden (private)

-The following areas meet the requirements for Local Green Space designation: - LGS1- Churchyard of the Church of St. John the Baptist - LGS2 The adjacent memorial garden - LGS3 The graveyard, graveyard extension and land leading to the windmill - LGS4 The graveyard of the United Reformed Church - LGS5 Margaret Street Garden - LGS6 The Conservation Garden in Margaret Street - LGS7 Walnut Tree Meadow and land adjacent to Copthall Lane - 4.10.3 There are other areas of open space which will be protected by appropriate policies elsewhere for reasons of public amenity (such as the open space now maintained by the Parish Council, adjacent to the Thatcher's Grange development which forms an element of green infrastructure protecting the boundary between the edge of the development and the agricultural land beyond)but it is specifically proposed that the above areas (identified on the plans overleaf) are protected principally for their heritage contribution.
+- LGS9 Walnut Tree Meadow and land adjacent to Copthall Lane

+4.10.3 There are other areas of open space which will be protected by appropriate policies elsewhere for reasons of public amenity (such as the open space now maintained by the Parish Council, adjacent to the Thatcher's Grange development which forms an element of green infrastructure protecting the boundary between the edge of the development and the agricultural land beyond)but it is specifically proposed that the above areas (identified on the plans overleaf) are protected principally for their heritage contribution.

-Map of Local Green Spaces - MAP 5 (1-7)
+Map of Local Green Spaces - MAP 5 1-6